romeorizzi/TALight/README.md

 rtal connect -e sum free_sum -- free_sum_mysimplebot
 ```

-Where the excutable binary `free_sum_mysimplebot` could have been obtained by compilation of a source code written in any programming language of your choice like for example C, c++, Rust, or Java.
+Where the executable binary `free_sum_mysimplebot` could have been obtained by compilation of a source code written in any programming language of your choice like for example C, c++, Rust, or Java.

 #### Fork the TALight repl for your preferred programming language and work from there

-This is also a very convenient option to work, within your preferred programming language, on the problems of a TALight collection of problems or didactical path or syllabus for a course made available to you.
+This is also a very convenient option to work, within your preferred programming language, on the problems of a TALight collection of problems or didactic path or syllabus for a course made available to you.

 1. Open an account (a free one will suffice) on the amazing service [https://repl.it](https://repl.it).